 Instructions on running Glaze on Windows GPU: To run Glaze on GPU, your computer must have one of the NVidia GPUs listed on this list.
+Please note that PyTorch ML libraries has a floating point arithmetic bug with NVidia GTX 1660/1650/1550 GPUs.
+If you have one of them, Glaze will likely produce all black images or something equally strange as output.
 The GPU must have more than 3.6G of GPU memory.
 You can find your GPU information following this Guide.
 If you have one of these compatible GPUs, please install the NVidia CUDA Toolkit from the Nvidia official website.
 Once installed, Glaze should run automatically on your GPU.
 Sorry for the hassle.
 The Glazing process requires significant GPU memory to run.
 And since we do not have the development time to build our own integrated GPU drivers, we have to rely on official NVidia drivers that you install separately.

 Step 1: Select your artwork.
 You can input a single image by dragging it into the image placeholder or selecting multiple images using the "Select..." button.

 Step 2: Select Glaze parameters.